sensu/sensu-docs/content/sensu-core/0.29/guides/pre-compile-plugins.md

 Here we've copied the compiled gems to a system with Sensu installed, but no gcc or other compile toolchain

- _NOTE: nokogiri needs libxml2 and possibly libxslt to be present on your system._
+ _NOTE: nokogiri needs libxml2 and libxslt to be present on your system._

 {{< highlight shell >}}
-$ /opt/sensu/embedded/bin/gem install unf_ext-0.0.7.5-x86_64-linux.gem
+# /opt/sensu/embedded/bin/gem install unf_ext-0.0.7.5-x86_64-linux.gem
-$ /opt/sensu/embedded/bin/gem install nokogiri-1.8.5-x86_64-linux.gem{{< /highlight >}}
+# /opt/sensu/embedded/bin/gem install nokogiri-1.8.5-x86_64-linux.gem{{< /highlight >}}

-### Install Sensu plugins as normal
+### Install pre-complied Sensu plugins
 With these prerequisites in place we can install sensu-plugins-aws without a compiler.
 You can use `sensu-install` or `gem` commands:

 {{< highlight shell >}}
-$ sensu-install -p aws
+# sensu-install -p aws
 [SENSU-INSTALL] installing Sensu plugins ...
 [SENSU-INSTALL] determining if Sensu gem 'sensu-plugins-aws' is already installed ... false